AmeerHamoodi/EEGPhasePy/docs/source/usage/ar.rst

    rt_filter = signal.firwin(120, [8, 12], fs=fs, pass_zero=False)
    gt_filter = signal.firwin(300, [8, 12], fs=fs, pass_zero=False)

-Next, we will instantiate PHASTIMATE.
+Next, we will instantiate :py:class:`EEGPhasePy.estimators.PHASTIMATE`.

 Unlike ETP, PHASTIMATE doesn't necessarily require training data.
 With the right parameters it can work out of the box.
-However, you may benefit from optimizing the `window_edge` and `ar_order` parameters in the class, especially when there is a variability in SNR across participants.
+However, you may benefit from optimizing the ``window_edge`` and ``ar_order`` parameters in the class, especially when there is variability in SNR across participants.
 Our implementation of the PHASTIMATE toolbox includes genetic optimization in a similar manner as what :cite:t:`Zrenner2020-zb` proposed along with a Bayesian Optimization of these parameters.
 To run an optimization of these parameters additional resting-state EEG data would need to be collected, similar to ETP.
 We have included examples of both optimization approaches at the bottom of this page.